cerdem12/planets/README.md

 ## The Acronym:
-The acronym SPARCED is composed of following elements, based on the sub-models in the big mechanistic ODE model.
+The acronym SPARCED is composed of following elements, based on the sub-models in the mechanistic ODE model.

 ### S: SBML